IV. Nursing Model Components

 NCSBN also reports the number of people taking and passing the National Council Licensure Examination for Practical Nurses (NCLEX-PN) exam to become an LPN.

 Modeling the annual number of new entrants starts with state-level numbers of first time, U.S. educated candidates taking the NCLEX and the pass rates by education level.
-In 2020, there were 177,394 first-time, U.S.-educated takers of the NCLEX-RN across the 50 states and District of Columbia.4 Of these, 88,635 RNs had completed a baccalaureate degree.
-Another 86,508 RNs had completed a diploma, associate degree, or special program.
+In 2022, there were 187,990 first-time, U.S.-educated takers of the NCLEX-RN across the 50 states and District of Columbia.2 Of these, 98,909 RNs had completed a baccalaureate degree.
+Another 85,760 RNs had completed a diploma, associate degree, or special program.
 (Because of small numbers for diploma and special program graduates, we combine them with the associate degree graduates for modeling).
 We assume that nurses who initially fail the NCLEX will retake the test up to two more times and as such calculated initial state-level estimates of the eventual NCLEX passers, by education level.
-We compare the initial state-level estimates of passers by education level with NCSBM reports of aggregate numbers and scale our estimates by education level to equal the reported total.
+The initial state-level estimates of passers are compared by education level with NCSBM reports of aggregate numbers.
+Estimates are scaled by education level to equal the reported total.
 For LPNs, we use reported numbers of total NCLEX-PN passers in each state.

 Pass rates for the initial and subsequent tests differ by state and by nurse education level.
 At the national level, this modeling assumption gives an eventual pass rate of: